 The Goa Carnival is a legacy of the Portuguese rule and has grown from being a quiet event to a popular, massive scale festival, attracting thousands of tourists from India and abroad.
 One of the most awaited occasions in the state, the carnival has a long history of its origin, stretching back right to the ancient Roman Empire.
-It is also known as the Carnaval, Goan Carnival, Intruz or simply Carnival.
-It attracts a huge number of tourists as well as localites and is the biggest of its kind in Asia.
-Spectacular and colourful float parades are held in most of the favourite cities of Goa.
-The atmosphere is charged with dances, musical events and the great food, all of which are major crowd pullers.
+The atmosphere is charged with spectacular parades, dances, musical events and the great food, all of which are major crowd pullers.

-Festivities occur in the cities of Panjim, Mapusa, Margao, and Vasco da Gama, with Panjim having it the largest of all.
-Early booking of travel and hotel tickets can bring the visitors on the safe side of confirmation of them witnessing the events with ease and can land them in good discounts as well.
+Festivities occur in the cities of Panjim, Mapusa, Margao, and Vasco da Gama, with Panjim having it the largest of all

 The epicentre of the Carnival is the capital city of Panjim, although celebrations occur at several places across the state.

-The Stalls Short plays representing Goan culture are also organised.
+Short plays representing Goan culture are also organised.
 Various musicians can be found playing their instruments with much entertainment.
-Other forms of art too are represented by respective artists.
+Other forms of art to are represented by respective artists.
 Food stalls line up, offering a variety of food to the people to buy.